kamal0803/elanco-data-analyst/README.md

-# Elanco Placement Program: Technical Task - Backend
+# Elanco Placement Program: Technical Task - MVP Backend

 This project involves developing a backend MVP with Python and Flask to process and serve tick-sighting data provided by Elanco.